operator-framework/operator-sdk/doc/proposals/sdk-code-annotations.md

 }
 ```

-`gen-csv` generates a CSV by pulling data from all over an SDK-generated Operator project.
-By defining a set of CSV-specific paths with a `:gen-csv` command-specific token, a parser of API code annotations will know that the `customresourcedefinitions` spec field for the CSV generated using a type that has a field of type `PodPolicy` will include a `specDescriptor` list entry with a `displayName` value of `Resource Requirements`.
-Only the `gen-csv`-specific parser knows that `customresourcedefinitions` is a child of `spec` in a CSV, and a `specDescriptor` is a YAML list field.
-Other commands will ignore this annotation.
+By defining a set of paths with a `:gen-csv` use case token, an annotation parser "knows" that the `EtcdCluster` spec `ClusterSpec` has a `struct` field of type `PodPolicy` that should be included in the CSV manifest `spec.customresourcedefinitions` field as a `specDescriptor` entry with a `displayName` value of `Resource Requirements`.

-A malleable path element structure allows commands to interpret complex annotations.
 For an annotation set to be user-friendly, these elements must be kept as simple as possible for the given task.
-Their parser implementation *must* be accompanied by user-friendly documentation that explains how to create annotations for all supported fields, how the parser will interpret those annotations, and any constraints or requirements on paths or values.
+Their parser implementation *must* be accompanied by documentation that explains how to create annotations for all supported fields, how the parser will interpret those annotations, and any constraints or requirements on paths or values.

 [go_build_tags]:https://golang.org/pkg/go/build/#hdr-Build_Constraints
 [k8s_code_gen]:https://blog.openshift.com/kubernetes-deep-dive-code-generation-customresources/